 Day Trips from Dubrovnik – The Island of Mljet

 Mljet is a beautifully tranquil, properly unspoilt island, and well worth a day trip even if it’s slightly further away than the options mentioned above.
-The majority of the island is covered with thick forest, and western part of the island is a National Park.
+The majority of the island is covered with thick forest, and the western part of the island is a National Park.

 Explore the lakes Veliko Jezero and Malo Jezero (“Big Lake” and “Small Lake”) within the National Park, as well as enjoying the nature and wildlife of the park and island in general.